-Improved collaboration between sales and marketing
+Increase collaboration between sales and marketing

 Sales enablement improves alignment between these teams and gives better visibility into the effectiveness of their processes.
 Marketers can see how sellers use marketing content in their sales conversations and get measurable data on how different content types impact the sales process.

-Both teams can see which messaging, content, and campaigns are working, so they can collaborate to improve their overall sales performance.
+Both teams can see which messaging, content, and campaigns are working, so they can collaborate to improve overall sales performance.

-Improved visibility into team performance
+Improve visibility into team performance